 The book is a rather encyclopedic survey of research on ontology matching; it’s not a textbook, although it has many elements of good textbook writing.
 The introduction carefully and succinctly describes the problem, the organization, and the content of the book, including how a reader should use it.
 This short volume presents a thorough tour through the problem of ontology matching.
 Previous work has been distributed in various forms (as evidenced by the long list of references): chapters in lecture-note volumes, published proceedings from technical meetings, papers in refereed journals, and university technical reports.
 Finding some of this primary material may be difficult, and organizing it coherently even more so.
 Euzenat and Shvaiko have made an important contribution to research in this area.

 The book is divided into five parts, each of which has one, two, or three chapters.
 The first part is an exposition of the ontology matching problem.
 It starts with a chapter on applications to show how the problem arises, and follows with a chapter that formally describes ontologies.
 The running example of reconciling the ontologies, describing a book in a library and in a bookstore, is introduced.

 The second part is on techniques: classification of techniques, their description, and strategies; a descriptive approach is taken.
 Detailed prescriptive techniques are beyond the scope of this book; the reader will need to work back through the primary literature.

 The third part is on matching systems in which the techniques are incorporated into more encompassing structures.
 An extensive list of research systems is provided in the first chapter of this part.
 The number of systems shows that this is a research problem with a large international following.
 The second of the chapters is on evaluating the performance of these systems.

 The fourth part is concerned with the possibility of success in achieving an alignment, a matching of ontologies.
-There are three chapters in this part, addressing how to represent, explain,
+There are three chapters in this part, addressing how to represent, explain, and process alignment.

 The concluding part, only one chapter, ventures to identify future trends and research problems.